NavyaG-lab/Tech-writer/onboarding/introduction.md

  `show tables from dataset like "dimension*"` for the customer table we want to look at the dimension tables.

-So, lets figure out which is the table that we should use:
+So, let's figure out which is the table that we should use:

 ![](https://static.notion-static.com/1a39fc32ba514f7389624f1efda33b8f/Screenshot_2017-12-05_15-54-00.png)

 Running the command above gives you the **fact__billing_cycle** as the only alternative

-So now let's look at it's data to see if it makes sense:
+So now let's look at its data to see if it makes sense:

 ![](https://static.notion-static.com/d4f0485d14ab4a6a95e4b8b6786e9b84/Screenshot_2017-12-05_15-56-19.png)